twilkie12/Hardware-Mixer/README.txt

 Add play/pause, next, back buttons - Need to find python library to send windows keyboard commands

 Make a config file to have some settings in it for the program.
-Leave a default setting but maybe some adjustable parameters:
+Leave a default setting but maybe some adjustable parameters

-	PID recognition as above
+RBG lighting settings could be funny, need to figure out how to send to board
-	RBG lighting settings to send to board - how many, might need to get drivers i2c is too expensive
+	How many lights, what type, might need to get drivers, i2c maybe too expensive, worth effort?, probably use config file

- Look at getting rid of i2c backpack on LCD to cut cost, have spare pins for it
+ Look at getting rid of i2c backpack on LCD to cut cost, have the spare pins for it off IC

- Does hardware debouncing work
+ Is current hardware debouncing good enough -- need to get into ece labs for oscills

- Fix PCB/schematic design errors
+ Fix PCB/schematic design errors -  it's just ugly